 Junya Suzuki’s latest Pay Attention installment has a deep dive on the VISA Touch Japanese open loop transit system solution powered by QUADRAC Q-CORE server technology.
 It is the solution also used for the Okinawa Yui Rail monorail fare system that integrates Suica/Transit IC and QR support.
 He argues that open loop EMV is good enough because, (1) we don’t need the over-spec FeliCa 200 millisecond (ms) transaction speed (it’s actually faster, between 100~150 ms), (2) it has a leg up on future MaaS and cloud integration.
 Holding onto Suica local transaction performance as ‘faster/better’ is a myth holding back progress.

 I have tremendous respect for Suzuki san and his work but his arguments fall down for me here.
-He completely ignores the white elephant in the room: closed loop is here to stay because the open loop model cannot support all fare options.
+He ignores the white elephant in the room: closed loop is here to stay because the open loop model cannot support all fare options.
 Even on the open loop systems that he champions, Oyster and Opal for example, closed loop cards are still essential and are transitioning to a closed loop EMV model for digital wallet issue.
 The only change is the closed loop card transition from MIFARE to EMV because bank partners are running the transit system account system backend instead of the transit company.
 In other words it has nothing to do with technology at all, it is bank system convenience.
 Bank convenience is what it all boils down to.

 Related post: The 2 in 1 Suica Region Affiliate Card